jackzerby/jackzerby/_posts/2013-02-01-once-you-learn-these-principles-its-like-seeing-the-matrix-2.md

 *   Why you should build a Minimum Viable Audience before anything else
 *   How to build a profitable business around content marketing
 *   How to succeed in business without outside funding
-*   Why focus groups and surveys don’t work
+*   Why focus groups and surveys don't work
 *   How to find and build a product that people actually want
 *   How Brian built Copyblogger with a Minimum Viable Audience [http://www.copyblogger.com/minimum-viable-audience/](http://www.copyblogger.com/minimum-viable-audience/)